What is kidney cancer?

 Renal cell carcinoma (RCC), also known as renal cell cancer or renal cell adenocarcinoma, is by far the most common type of kidney cancer.
 About 9 out of 10 kidney cancers are renal cell carcinomas.

 There are several subtypes of RCC, based mainly on how the cancer cells look under a microscope.
-Knowing an RCC subtype can be a factor in deciding treatment and can also help your doctor determine if your cancer may be due to an inherited genetic syndrome.
+Knowing the subtype of RCC can be a factor in deciding treatment and can also help your doctor determine if your cancer might be due to an inherited genetic syndrome.

 Clear cell renal cell carcinoma

 This is the most common form of renal cell carcinoma.
-About 7 out of 10 people with renal cell carcinoma have this kind of cancer.
+About 7 out of 10 people with RCC have this kind of cancer.
 When seen under a microscope, the cells that make up clear cell RCC look very pale or clear.

 Papillary renal cell carcinoma

-This is the second most common subtype - about 1 case in 10 is this type.
+This is the second most common subtype – about 1 in 10 RCCs are of this type.
 These cancers form little finger-like projections (called papillae) in some, if not most, of the tumor.
 Some doctors call these cancers chromophilic because the cells take in certain dyes and look pink under the microscope.

 Chromophobe renal cell carcinoma